rrivess/Single-bubble-rise-in-liquid-metals/README.md

 ## Associated manuscript

 Rives, R., Al-Awad, A. S., and Batet, L.
-Single-Bubble Rise in Liquid Metals: CFD Modeling, Validation and Correlation Assessment Submitted to Progress in Nuclear Energy (under review).
+"Single-Bubble Rise in Liquid Metals: CFD Modeling, Validation and Correlation Assessment".
+Submitted to Progress in Nuclear Energy (under review).

 ## License